pnp/blog/content/post/change-your-own-profile-picture-as-a-guest-in-microsoft-teams.md

 4. In the right part, do a search for `ts.tenantList`.
 It should only show one result, select it.
 5. It shows all tenants you are part of as a Guest, open up the one you are currently in.
-You\'ll need the value next to the `userId` property.
+You'll need the value next to the `userId` property.
 In my screenshot, it is the GUID that starts with `f35707ec-...`
 {{< image alt="image-3.png" src="images/blog/change-your-own-profile-picture-as-a-guest-in-microsoft-teams/image-3.png" >}}